-Construction is such a competitive business, it’s easy to be swept up in efficiency, in results, in getting the job done with less because of the tight margins.
-It serves well to remember that a business is made up of its people, and so making sure each member of the team feels safe and welcome can truly benefit an organization, affecting the bottom line positively.
+Construction is a very competitive business, it’s easy to be swept up in efficiency, in results, in getting the job done with less because of the tight margins.
+It serves well to remember that a business is made up of its people, and so making sure each member of the team feels safe and welcome can truly benefit an organization.

 How to Become More Inclusive

-“Adapt and flex your behavior to be able to meet others where they are.
-The more you learn about where they’re coming from, the more empathetic and approachable you can be.
-Make your employees feel valued,” Murphy said.
+It’s important that leaders adapt and flex their behavior to be able to meet others where they are.
+The more one learn about where others are coming from, the more empathetic and approachable they can be.

 Start by Listening

-Both listening and psychological safety allow for honest and open communication between team members — a central tenet of an inclusive space.
+Listening allows for honest and open communication between team members — a central tenet of an inclusive space.
 Trust builds when leaders take in feedback and concerns from team members and actively try to improve.

 By keeping an open mind to try out different communication styles and remaining flexible enough to implement suggestions and strategies from the team, leaders can become more open and inclusive immediately and on a daily basis.

-“We always have the opportunity to impact and touch someone else through our behaviors, directly or indirectly,” Jackson said.
+Everyone has the opportunity to impact and touch someone else through their behaviors, directly or indirectly.